rosekunkel/422-robot-2013/coding-conventions.md

 Use descriptive names, avoid unclear abbreviation.

 ### File Names ###
-File names should be lowercase and words in file names should be seperated with dashes.
+File names should be in TitleCase.

 ### Type Names ###
 Type names are in TitleCase.
 This applies to classes, structs, enums, and all other user-defined types.